+'''

-Illustration of the Mouselab paradigm (Payne et al., 1988).
+Illustration of the Mouselab Paradigm (Payne et al., 1988)

+'''

+Note.
 The task is to choose one of six gambles, each of which results in one of four probabilistic outcomes; before gambling, participants can gather information about the value of each cell by clicking on it.
 The Mouselab paradigm externalizes computations by clicks, belief states by revealed information, and the cost of each computation by the fee charged for the corresponding click.
-This example shows a sequence of clicks generated by the Satisficing-Take-The-Best strategy, which was discovered through our approach.
+This example shows a sequence of clicks generated by the satisficing-take-the-best strategy, which was discovered through our approach. prob. = probability.
+See the online article for the color version of this figure.

-We applied our heuristic-discovery method across a large range of multi-attribute decision-making problems and tested its predictions in an experiment that is an order of magnitude larger than the largest previous study in this setting.
-Our method automatically rediscovered the classic Take-The-Best (Gigerenzer & Goldstein, 1999) and Weighted-Additive (Dawes & Corrigan, 1974; Payne et al., 1988) heuristics as resource-rational strategies in specific situations, validating the approach.
-In addition, our method discovered novel heuristics that had been previously overlooked.
+additive (WADD) heuristic (Dawes & Corrigan, 1974; Payne et al., 1988) as resource-rational strategies in specific situations, validating the approach.
+In addition, our method discovered novel strategies that had been previously overlooked.
 We collected data from over 2,300 participants, systematically varying the parameters of the decision-making environment.
 This allowed us to parametrically evaluate human heuristics using the normative standard of resource-rationality.
 If human heuristics are selected in accordance with this normative standard, people should adapt their strategies to the decision environment.

 Our approach correctly predicted which strategies people use and under which environmental conditions they use them more versus less often.
-Comparing people's strategy choices against the normative standard of resource rationality indicated that people use resource-rational decision-making strategies, and adaptively select which strategy to use based on the structure of the environment.
-However, they select and execute these strategies imperfectly, thus falling short of perfect resource-rational decision-making.
-In a follow-up experiment, we found that people continued to deviate from resource-rational decision-making even when the task was modified such that the assumptions of the resource-rational model were met.
+Comparing people's strategy choices against the normative standard of resource-rationality indicated that people use resource-rational decision-making strategies and adaptively select which strategy to use based on the structure of the environment.
+However, they select and execute these strategies imperfectly, thus falling short of perfect resource-rational decision making.
+In a follow-up experiment, we found that people continued to deviate from resource-rational decision making even when the task was modified such that the assumptions of the resource-rational model were met.
 Our findings suggest that our automatic strategy discovery method is a promising approach for uncovering people's cognitive strategies and assessing human rationality using a more realistic normative standard.